Scale invariance vs conformal invariance: Other dimensions or less symmetry

 together with the infinite tower of the chiral Virasoro symmetry ($L^n_t = t^{n} \tilde{T}_{tt}, \ L^n_x = 0$).
 The chiral special conformal transformation $K$ with the chiral dilatation will generate the $SL(2) \times U(1)$ subalgebra

 The vanishing of $\partial_t J_x$ in unitary quantum field theories comes from the fact that the chiral scale invariance demands $\langle J_x(x,t) J_x(0) \rangle = f(x)$, indicating $\partial_t J_x (x,t) |0\rangle = 0$ from the unitarity and translational invariance \cite{Hofman:2011zj}.
-Furthermore, {\it if} the analogue of the Reeh-Schlieder theorem \cite{RS} is true, then $\partial_t J_x (x,t)|0 \rangle=0$ is equivalent to the vanishing of the local operator itself $\partial_t J_x(x,t) =0$ (in any correlation functions): in relativistic field theories, the proof requires the microscopic causality in addition to the unitarity (see section \ref{techni}).
+Furthermore, {\it if} the analogue of the Reeh-Schlieder theorem \cite{RS} is true, then $\partial_t J_x (x,t)|0 \rangle=0$ is equivalent to the vanishing of the local operator itself $\partial_t J_x(x,t) =0$ (in any correlation functions): in relativistic field theories, the proof requires the microscopic causality in addition to the unitarity (see section \ref{uniReeh}).
 This shows that the chiral scale invariant field theories in (1+1) dimension are automatically invariant under the full chiral conformal transformation (with various technical assumptions).
+However, we should stress that without assuming Lorentz invariance, the role of the Reeh-Schlieder theorem is not obvious.

-\item Since our primary interest in this lecture note is relativistic field theories, we have little to say about the non-relativistic scale invariance and conformal invariance.
+\item Since our primary interest in this review article is relativistic field theories, we have little to say about the non-relativistic scale invariance and conformal invariance.
 Some interesting classes of scale invariant algebra in non-relativistic systems include Schr\"odinger algebra \cite{Hagen}\cite{Niederer}, Lifshitz algebra \cite{Lifshitz}, and Galilean conformal algebra \cite{Barut}\cite{Havas} with rotation, time-translation, and space-translation in common.
-The Lifshitz algebra does not contain ``special conformal symmetry", so indeed we have an example of scale invariant but non-conformal field theories simply there is no way to enhance the symmetry.
+The Lifshitz algebra does not contain ``special conformal symmetry", so indeed we have an example of scale invariant but non-conformal field theories simply because there is no way to enhance the symmetry.

 Let us consider the Galilean invariant field theories with scale invariance.
 We can ask the question if we automatically obtain the non-relativistic conformal transformation, leading to the Schr\"odinger algebra \cite{Nakayama:2009ww}.
-The question is very similar to the one we have been working on in this lecture note with relativity.
+The question is very similar to the one we have been working on in this review article with Poincar\'e invariance.

 We begin with a (possibly non-symmetric) conserved energy-momentum tensor (see e.g. \cite{Jackiw:1990mb}) from time-translation and space-translation

 The $U(1)$ particle number conservation demands